Day of the Nightmare

 Day of the Nightmare is a 1965 American horror film directed by John A. Bushelman and starring John Ireland, John Hart, and Elena Verdugo.
-The film is also known as Don't Scream, Doris Mays!.
+The film is also known as Don't Scream, Doris Mays!
 The film was re-released in 1969, 1993 on VHS, and 2003 on DVD.
 The film tagline is "The Horror of Half Man, Half Woman, ALL KILLER!".

 Plot

-A man with a multiple personality disorder is accused in murdering of a woman.
+A man with a multiple personality disorder is accused of murdering a woman.
 His wife risks her life trying to find out the truth about her husband's role.
-She considers that he could have committed the crime but intends to prove it after the police failed to find the victim's corpse.
+She considers that he could have committed the crime but intends to prove it after the police fail to find the victim's corpse.
 She visits her husband's father, a psychiatrist, only to encounter there a "corpse" who is quite alive and intent on killing both.
-She magages to survive, but her father-in-law is not so lucky.
+She manages to survive, but her father-in-law is not so lucky.
 However, before he dies, he is able to recognize the killer as somebody whom he knows very well.